L13/vscode-diff/README.md

 - Added button to the top right at the panel to toggle `l13Diff.ignoreEndOfLine`.
 - Added button to the top right at the panel to toggle `l13Diff.ignoreTrimWhitespace`.
 If value is `default` the property `diffEditor.ignoreTrimWhitespace` will be changed, otherwise the value will be `on` or `off`.
 - Added to see the content of symbolic links in a readonly editor or diff editor.
+- Added `Select for Compare`, `Compare with Selected` and `Compare Selected` to explorer list context menu.

 ## Features